-The company’s main revenue source comes from advertisement revenues.
+The company’s main revenue source comes from advertising.

-While Pinterest has gone public for nearly 3 years after completing its IPO in April 2019, the company has never declared or paid any cash dividends for the 3 years that the company has gone public.
+While Pinterest has gone public since April 2019, the company has never declared or paid any cash dividends.

-The following excerpt extracted from Pinterest’s 2020 annual report explains about the company’s dividend policy:
+The following excerpt extracted from Pinterest’s 2022 annual report explains the company’s dividend policy:

-For your information, Pinterest has already been able to make a decent profit and generate positive net cash from operations after only 1 year of going public.
+For your information, Pinterest has already been able to make a decent profit and generate positive net cash from operations.

-In addition, Pinterest is projected to make even more profits and generate higher free cash flow by FY2021.
+In addition, Pinterest is projected to make even more profits and generate higher cash flow in 2023.

-Therefore, the possibility of Pinterest paying a cash dividend in the future is very real to some extends.
+Therefore, the possibility of Pinterest paying a cash dividend in the future is very real to some extent.